Find a Registered Dental Hygienist

 Related signs and symptoms

 • Anorexia nervosa involves an extreme fear of weight gain or becoming “fat” even though affected persons may be markedly underweight.
 Among females, lifetime prevalence is 0.5% to 3.7%, and the proportion of patients/clients with this disorder who fully recover is modest.
-It is most common in white women in higher socioeconomic groups.
-Individuals seek to maintain a low body weight by restricting food intake (often feeling “in control” of their eating and body weight), and they may also exercise excessively and/or binge-eat followed by purging behaviours such as self-induced vomiting or misuse of enemas, laxatives, or diuretics.
-Anorexia nervosa has the highest premature mortality rate of any psychiatric disorder, with the majority of deaths being due to physiological complications of starvation.
+Peak incidence is 15 to 19 years of age.
+AN is most common in white women in higher socioeconomic groups.
+Individuals seek to maintain a low body weight by restricting food intake (often feeling “in control” of their eating and body weight), and they may also exercise excessively and/or binge-eat followed by purging behaviours such as self-induced vomiting or misuse of enemas, laxatives, or diuretics.7 Anorexia nervosa has the highest premature mortality rate of any psychiatric disorder, with the majority of deaths being due to physiological complications of starvation.
 Suicide rate is also elevated.

 • Bulimia nervosa involves discrete periods of overeating (i.e., binge-eating, often involving food with high carbohydrate and fat content) which may occur several times per week to several times per day followed by purging (in the most common form of bulimia) or non-purging compensation activities (such as fasting or excessive exercise).
-Lifetime prevalence is 1.1% to 4.2% in females, with same rate in higher- and lower-income women.
+Lifetime prevalence is about 3% in females and 1% in males, with about the same rate in higher- and lower-income people.
+Onset tends to be later than AN, typically ranging from 10 to 29 years.
 During the binge, the individual often feels out of control, and feelings of panic, disgust, or guilt set in.
 After the binge, the affected person engages in compensatory behaviours usually of a purging nature such as self-induced vomiting or misuse of enemas, laxatives, or diuretics.
 Persons with bulimia nervosa often have normal body weight.

 • Binge-eating disorder affects nearly as many men as women, and is typically seen in middle-aged obese persons.
-Lifetime prevalence is about 2% for all people in Canada.
+Lifetime prevalence is about 2% for all people in Canada, with peak age of onset in late adolescence or early adulthood.
 The term describes individuals who binge-eat but do not routinely engage in inappropriate weight control behaviours such as fasting or purging.
 A sense of loss of control often accompanies the rapid consumption of large amounts of food, and feelings of guilt or shame may lead to repeated episodes of binge-eating.
 This condition tends not to be as disabling as anorexia or bulimia.

-• Patients/clients with eating disorders can exhibit numerous signs and symptoms, such as secretive eating patterns; defecation difficulties (including chronic constipation that results from lethargic colon secondary to laxative abuse); dramatic loss of weight (in anorexia) or fluctuations in weight (in bulimia); hair loss, cold intolerance, dry skin, bradycardia (slow heart rate), disruption of menstrual cycle, and infertility (in anorexia); and chronic sore throat, electrolyte imbalance, dehydration, and irregular heart rhythms (in bulimic behaviour).
-Fatigue, fainting, mental fuzziness, hypoglycemia, anemia, osteopenia, osteoporosis, delayed and permanently stunted growth, and anal and bladder incontinence (associated with weak and damaged pelvic floor muscles) are other manifestations particularly associated with anorexia.
+• Patients/clients with eating disorders can exhibit numerous signs and symptoms, such as: secretive eating patterns; lack of appetite or interest in food (in ARFID); defecation difficulties (including chronic constipation that results from lethargic colon secondary to laxative abuse); abdominal pain, upset stomach, or other gastrointestinal issues with no known other cause (in ARFID); dramatic loss of weight (in anorexia and ARFID) or fluctuations in weight (in bulimia); hair loss, cold intolerance, dry skin, bradycardia (slow heart rate), disruption of menstrual cycle, and infertility (in anorexia); and chronic sore throat, electrolyte imbalance9, dehydration, and irregular heart rhythms (in bulimic behaviour).
+Manifestations particularly associated with anorexia nervosa include: fatigue, lethargy, fainting, mental fuzziness, hypoglycemia, anemia, osteopenia, osteoporosis, delayed and permanently stunted growth, anal and bladder incontinence (associated with weak and damaged pelvic floor muscles), drop in internal body temperature (causing a person to continually feel cold), multiorgan failure, and brain damage.

 • Chronic ipecac syrup ingestion to induce vomiting can lead to fatal myocardial infarction